sourav-ganguly/eat-healthy-learnings/README.md

 ## PromiseKit

-**PromiseKit** is a library that helps with asynchronous programming in swift and Objective-C. It is explained as "PromiseKit is a thoughtful and complete implementation of promises" in the official doc.
+**PromiseKit** is a library that helps with asynchronous programming in swift and Objective-C. It is a wrapper around async task.
+Instead of using completion and error handler, a method can return a Promise.
+It is explained as "PromiseKit is a thoughtful and complete implementation of promises" in the official doc.

 Advantage of using PromiseKit over traditional iOS async programming is:
 * Cleaner and readable code